 Add an Extra Layer

-Doggie sweaters and shirts are great for indoor wear or sunny outdoor excursions when temperatures are chilly rather than freezing.
-A sweater wraps your dog in a soft hug, keeping his or her torso and sometimes legs covered and warm.
+Doggie sweaters and shirts are great for indoor wear (if safe) or sunny outdoor excursions when temperatures are chilly rather than freezing.
+A sweater wraps your dog in a soft hug and keeps its torso and sometimes legs covered and warm.
 You can even find doggie flannel pajamas—the perfect extra layer on a chilly winter evening.
-Doggie sweaters, shirts and pajamas come in a variety of fun styles so there’s something for everyone’s tastes.
+Doggie sweaters, shirts and pajamas come in a variety of fun styles so there’s something for everyone’s tastes, as long as your dog is not overheating in a layer it does not need.

 Make Walks Comfortable